 Many HVLS fans include variable speed controls with a wide range of speed settings, allowing dairy producers to tailor their air-movement comfort and energy expenditures according to the time of day and year.
 Traditional 48-inch to 52-inch fans often have only an on/off switch, while HVLS fans provide dairy producers with versatility and the ability to alter fan operation.

 Some fans provide ultra-fine misting packages that generate the same cooling effect as 11 or 22 tons of air conditioning, exactly where you need it, and for pennies per day.
-When air movement is combined with atomized mist, the actual temperature can be reduced by up to 30oF without getting the facilities, beds, or staff wet.
+When air movement is combined with atomized mist, the actual temperature can be reduced by up to 30 degrees without getting the facilities, beds, or staff wet.

 HVLS fans promote indoor air quality and ventilation, reducing calves' respiratory problems.
 The effect even works in the winter with livestock and calf barns.
 When it's cold outside, slowing down HVLS fans circulates all the air, keeping the air moving and not stagnant down at the cattle's level.